 Potential pitfalls: It becomes a popularity contest and not a serious weighing of options

 Derived from: found on Jo Nelson's "Meeting Tools"

 History of Development: unknown

-Alternative names: Voting with dots, Dotmocracy, NGT voting, nominal prioritization
+Alternative names: Dot voting, Dotmocracy, NGT voting, nominal prioritization